-(2) surface disposal involves placement in engineered surface impoundments or, in the case of Eagle, in a previously mined open pit.
+Lundin Mining operates four mines with five active tailings facilities and uses the widely accepted method of surface tailings disposal.
+This involves placement in engineered surface impoundments or, in the case of Eagle, in a previously mined open pit.

-Of the six Lundin Mining operations, Eagle Mine is the only operation that does not have a constructed tailings impoundment with dams.
+Of the four Lundin Mining operations, Eagle Mine is the only operation that does not have a constructed tailings impoundment with dams.

 Across the other operations, the active tailings facilities use various construction techniques for the main and secondary or perimeter dams.
-Lundin Mining also maintains and monitors six inactive/closed tailings facilities, one of which is a rockfill combination centreline and downstream design followed by rockfill upstream raises and buttresses (Enemossen tailings facility at Zinkgruvan).
+Lundin Mining also maintains and monitors five inactive/closed tailings facilities.

 All tailings facilities are operated or closed as per the currently approved design.
-Full and complete engineering records including design, construction, operation, maintenance and/or closure exist for all tailings facilities except for the inactive Enemossen facility at Zinkgruvan, and the closed Ojos del Salado facilities at the Candelaria Mining Complex.
+Full and complete engineering records including design, construction, operation, maintenance and/or closure exist for all tailings facilities except for the closed Ojos del Salado facilities at the Candelaria Mining Complex.
 The three Ojos del Salado tailings facilities are legacy sites that ceased operations in the 1960s.
 The Ojos del Salado tailings facilities were fully closed in 2012 as per an approved engineered closure plan.